Question and Answer Ralph Gilles

 In the early 90s, I started racing and I never stopped since.

-CD: What do you mean you just “started” racing?
+What do you mean, Ralph Gilles, you just “started” racing?

 Ralph Gilles: Local clubs.
 I would do autocrossing which was a low cost because I didn’t have any money back then.
 So I would just take my normal everyday car and do these things called Gymkhanas where you do cones.
 And then that got boring after a while so I started doing SCCA racing which is wheel to wheel with small Neons, less expensive cars.